 Call init-farms-for-reserve

-The klend program initializes the farm via CPI to kfarms and stores the farm address on the reserve.
+The klend program initializes the farm via CPI to KFarms and stores the farm address on the reserve.
 After this, klend automatically refreshes the farm on every deposit / withdraw / borrow / repay touching the reserve.

 Configure emissions

-Use kfarms admin tooling to set reward tokens, emission rates, and start/end timestamps.
+Use KFarms admin tooling to set reward tokens, emission rates, and start/end timestamps.
 The standard pattern is one reward mint per active campaign; multiple mints can run in parallel.

 How emissions accrue